cerner/terra-core/packages/terra-table/docs/TableSection.md

 # Terra Table Section

-The Terra Table Section is a sub component that groups child rows beneath a section header.
-The section header has the ability to toggle the display of its child rows.
-Each section handle its collapsible and collapsed state.
+The Terra Table Section is a sub component that creates a section header based on the given props and groups the child rows beneath it.
+The section header has the ability to toggle the display of its child rows given the isCollapsible and isCollapsed props.
+For a section to be collapsed both isCollapsible and isCollapsed.
+Each section handles its collapsible and collapsed state.

 ## Getting Started